 We have a number of quiet spaces for reflection, both inside and outside the building, which is surrounded by an indigenous fynbos garden.

-We wish to acknowledge the crucial role of philanthropy, in particular the support of David and Ursel Barnes, in augmenting the high-level support provided by UCT in partnership with the Western Cape Provincial Government to make this centre possible.
+We wish to acknowledge the crucial role of philanthropy, in particular the support of David and Ursel Barnes, in augmenting the high-level support provided by UCT in partnership with the Western Cape Provincial Government to make this institute possible.